Upton's collections

 Immerse yourself in one of the finest art collections in 20th-century England, which was the country house and weekend retreat of 2nd Viscount Bearsted, Walter Samuel.

 Visit Upton's historic garden and marvel at the view that unfolds in front of you.
-Discover the Mirror Pool and enjoy the late spring and early summer blooms.
+Discover the Mirror Pool and enjoy the winter walk.

 Stop by the Pavilion Café on your visit to Upton House and grab a bite to eat, a hot or cold drink and a slice of cake.
 Buy a souvenir of your visit in the shop, or pop into the second-hand bookshop for a new read.

 Find out what's on for families at Upton House and Gardens, spot wildlife on the Woodland Walk or simply let off steam in acres of space outdoors.
-If you're planning for autumn and winter, find out more about about all we have coming up including our Christmas displays.
+If you're planning for winter and the festive period, find out more about about all we have coming up including our Christmas displays.

 Take a look at some of the conservation work that takes place at Upton to look after this place for everyone, for ever.